kestra-io/docs/content/docs/03.concepts/runnable-tasks.md

 ---
 title: Runnable Tasks
+icon: /docs/icons/concepts.svg
 ---

-Runnable tasks handle computational work in the flow.
-For example, file system operations, API calls, database queries, etc. These tasks can be compute-intensive and are handled by [workers](worker.md).
+Runnable tasks are data processing tasks incl. file system operations, API calls, database queries, etc. These tasks can be compute-intensive and are processed by [workers](worker.md).

 Each task must have an identifier (id) and a type.
 The type is the task's Java Fully Qualified Class Name (FQCN).